trujilml/mvc-tech-blog/README.md

 How to Submit the Challenge
 You are required to submit BOTH of the following for review:

-The URL of the functional, deployed application.
+The URL of the functional, deployed application. - on Heroku

 The URL of the GitHub repository.
 Give the repository a unique name and include a README describing the project.

+Developer Notes
+Added generated seed files to demonstrate comments, posts, and users on this web application.